 Ceiling speakers are ideal for both multi-room music setups as well as in-home theater rooms.
 They can also be mounted behind the seating area as rear channels that bring the theater experience of surround to life.

-4 Reasons Why You Should Use Ceiling Speakers for Your Surround System
+4 Reasons Why You Should Use Ceiling Speakers for Surround Sound

 Assuming you do own your property, the room is large enough, and it’s a wise move to make the investment into ceiling speakers, here are some reasons for why you should get them.